 And it's always a woman with this hidden amnesia.
 Guys would never hide it.
-They'd grab the whole movie by the lapels and demand it become a detective yarn, grabbing the first pretty girl they find and begging her to take them under her wing and show them how to use the subway.
-But women can't safely do that, and besides, what guy would really worry about getting to know her past?
-Any interest they evince is just foreplay, following the guidelines of the first date.
+They'd grab the whole movie by the lapels and demand it become a detective yarn, grabbing the first pretty girl they find and begging her to let them crash on their couch and be cared for like a broken winged bird.
+But women if they're hot, don't even need to grab the lapels or tell the guy the truth.
+What guy would really worry about getting to know her past?
+He'd just remake her into his mother, or a whore.
+Why bother finding out the difference?
 Thus girls are comfortable conveying a nowness, a lack of past we all want to believe is the same thing as 'spontaneity.'

 So...
 I hate to ask, but is the main character in THE HEADLESS WOMAN (2008) trying to conceal that she doesn't know who she is or who anyone else is, or is she faking amnesia to avoid having to report possibly running over a child (she bumped her head as she ran over whatever she thinks she may have hit)?
 No one asks her anything specific as she navigates her way forward through her days; she's able to cruise through her Argentine town on auto-pilot.
 Everyone--servants, husband, landscapers, patients (she's a doctor)--preparing for her arrival and departure like no matter where she chooses to go she's been expected.